wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/install-docker-centos.md

 * Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

-* Use the OverlayFS storage driver on an XFS filesystem to configure Docker on CentOS.
+* Configure Docker to use the OverlayFS storage driver on an XFS filesystem.
 OverlayFS avoids known issues with `devicemapper` in loopback modes and allows containers to use docker-in-docker, if they want.

 # Instructions